faten-sawy/faten-sawy/README.md

 <h3 align="center">A passionate frontend developer from Egypt</h3>

-- 🌱 I’m currently **I am looking for a job as a front end developer, now doing projects to improve my experiences**
+- 🌱 I’m currently **looking for a job as a front end developer, now doing projects to improve my experiences**

 - 💬 Ask me about **React.js , Angular ,javascript**